Redgram/redgram-for-reddit/README.md

 ------------

-**I am currently practicing RxJava and implementing the image manager that will be responsible for viewing the possible image types and sizes.** I am willing to create another repo just to explain my experience in learning RxJava under this organization.
+**I am currently practicing RxJava and implementing the image manager that will be responsible for viewing the possible image types and sizes.**

-Please watch this repo as I will be updating it frequently from now on.
+Watch this repo as I will be updating it frequently from now on.